sjstretton/screwed/02-ProgressAndProblems.md

 Wicked externalities, such as climate change, are damages caused by our actions that affect others remote in time and space, without effective governance systems to constrain them.
 For the planet as a whole, this model is catastrophic.
 This book shows a route out of this economic situation.
 Growth, where it is in relation to consumption, needs to be dematerialised or physically circular: it needs to minimise the impact that the growth has on the natural world.
 We will come to how to achieve that a little later.

-# What is an efficient and fair taxation system given what we know about the principles of political economy?

 So why do we have these problems of pollution and precariousness?
 We identify two phenomena described by the great economists.
 Economic Rent and Economic Theft.

+# What is an efficient and fair taxation system given what we know about the principles of political economy?

+Se've seen that taxation seems to be important in our economic model because it sets the economic incentives for the private sector.
+This leads on to our next question.
+What should we do about it?
+Political economists from Adam Smith and David Ricardo have argued that the taxation system could be used to correct for these issues.

+So the limited things would be rationed by taxes rather than by private property, so that everyday people have a stake in the common resources and land doesn't become so expensive that individuals cannot afford their own homes.

-Economics needs to account for these external damage.
+Economics also needs to account for these external damage.
 Taxation should also correct the market, so those who damage the environment pay for the damage that they cause.
 Such a tax system would tax bad things, not good things.
 The physical use of natural resources should be taxed, and the circular use of those resources is thereby encouraged.
 So, with a proper tax system, the beautiful things that require care, like the natural environment, would be preserved.

-So we've seen that taxation seems to be important in our economic model because it sets the economic incentives for the private sector.
-This leads on to our next question.

 # HOW TO MAKE THE CHANGE?
 PUBLIC POLITICAL ECONOMY (CHAPTER 4)